-Private domestic workers must at all times be in possession of their passport, identity card and personal belongings.
+Private domestic workers must at all times be in possession of their passport, identity card, and personal belongings.
 Salaries must be paid through bank transfer into the private domestic worker’s Australian bank account.
 Cash payments are not acceptable.
 The employer must also keep accurate records of salary payments and provide the private domestic worker with a pay slip within one working day of each pay day.
-The employer is responsible for paying health insurance and must pay for the domestic worker’s return travel on completion of the contract.
-These costs must not be deducted from the PDWs salary.
+The employer is responsible for paying the visa application fee including relevant health and character checks, health insurance in Australia and they must pay for the domestic worker’s return travel on completion of the contract.
+These costs must not be deducted from the private domestic worker’s salary.

 Pay slip template [Word]

 Private domestic workers are entitled to at least the national minimum wage ($19.49 per hour from 1 July 2019).
 Underpayment, abuse or exploitation of a domestic worker - including excessive work hours - are breaches of Australian law.
 Private domestic workers who are unfairly treated have access to various services in Australia for support and redress.
 Allegations of mistreatment of domestic staff are viewed very seriously by Australian authorities; foreign officials found to be mistreating a domestic worker will lose their entitlement to employ domestic workers.